MOCCA-SURVEY Database -- I. Tidal disruption events of white dwarfs in globular clusters and young massive clusters: Comparison with previous studies

 \section{Comparison with previous studies}

 In section \ref{sec:Results}, we see that the total WD TDE rate density in GCs is $\sim 4.5 \times 10^2~\yrgpc$.
-On the other hand, \cite{2020SSRv..216...39M} have estimated that the total rate density is $\sim 0.8~\yrgpc$, if GCs in dwarf galaxies are included.
-Here, we adopt 20 \% for the fraction of GCs with IMBHs to the total GCs in the local universe.
-We obtain this fraction from the database, calculating the fraction of GCs with $\geq 10^2 \msun$ BHs to GCs which survive against stellar evolution mass loss, tidal evaporation, and dynamical friction until 12 Gyr old.
-Our rate density is $\sim 500$ times larger than theirs.
+On the other hand, \cite{2020SSRv..216...39M} have estimated that the total rate density is $\sim 4 \fbhgc~\yrgpc \sim 0.8~\yrgpc$, if GCs in dwarf galaxies are included.
+Here, we adopt $\fbhgc = 0.19$ for the fraction of GCs with IMBHs to the total GCs in the local universe as described in section \ref{sec:Method}.
 Our current GC number density is $15.4~{\rm Mpc}^{-3}$. \cite{2020SSRv..216...39M} have supposed that the current GC number density is $5.35~{\rm Mpc}^{-3}$.
 Although our current GC number density is 3 times larger than theirs, the difference between assumed GC number densities cannot explain the difference between the derived rate densities.
 This means that we get a WD TDE rate in each GC $\sim 100$ larger than adopted by \cite{2020SSRv..216...39M}.
 They have adopted a WD TDE rate in each GC calculated by \cite{2004ApJ...613.1143B}.
 In this section, we will make clear the reason why our WD TDE rate in each GC is much larger than obtained by \cite{2004ApJ...613.1143B}.

 We can understand a WD TDE rate in each cluster, using the loss cone theory developed by \cite{1976MNRAS.176..633F}.
 Moreover, we can also interpret the difference between previous and our results in the framework of the loss cone theory.
 Here, we first introduce the loss cone theory briefly.